 The following section summarizes the data exchange sections of the S-100 standard.
 The proposed concept in section 3 is an implementation of the data exchange model of the S-100 standard.
+Of course, this guideline can be applied to all S-XXX specifications, e.g. S-201.

-The S-100 Standard allows exchanging S-100-Datasets with the S100_ExchangeSet class provided in section 4a of the Standard.
+The S-100 Standard allows exchanging S-100-Datasets with the S100\ExchangeSet class provided in section 4a of the Standard.
 An important part of the Exchange Set Model is the aggregation of Metadata and support files.
 A complete S-100 Dataset, typically consisting of different files such as the Feature Catalogue or digital signatures should be exchanged with its Metadata in this way (see Figure 1).
+The Metadata is encoded in an XML-file contained in a folder structure together with the S-100-Datasets.

-Figure 1: S100 Exchange Set Model for exchanging S-100 Datasets with their Metadata When it comes to continuous data exchange nowadays, Webservices with publicly available APIs are often utilized for interchanging information.
-Webservice Technologies like REST or SOAP allow a fine-grained and efficient exchange of information.
-For this reason, Part 14 of the S-100 defines the usage of online services for the exchange of S-100 sets of data.
-Services themselves shall be modelled in a S-100 conform way (see Figure 2): The central class of the Service Data Model is the S100_ServiceMetaData which is composed of the Service Data Model including the S-100 Feature catalogue and the Service Interface which can be used to communicate with the Service.
+Figure 2: S100 Exchange Set Model for exchanging S-100 Datasets with their Metadata

+When it comes to continuous data exchange nowadays, Web Services with publicly available APIs are often utilized for interchanging information.
+Web Service Technologies like REST or SOAP allow a fine-grained and efficient exchange of information.
+For this reason, Part 14 of the S-100 standard defines the usage of online services for the exchange of S-100 sets of data.
+Services themselves shall be modelled in a S-100 conform way (see Figure 2): The central class of the Service Data Model is the S100\ServiceMetaData which is composed of the Service Data Model including the S-100 Feature catalogue and the Service Interface which can be used to communicate with the Service.

-Figure 2: S-100 Part 14: Data Model to describe a Service
+Figure 3: S-100 Part 14: Data Model to describe a Service

-The Service Data Model does not contain all the fields used to describe the S100_ExchangeSet.
+The Service Data Model does not contain all the fields used to describe the S100\ExchangeSet.
 This is due to the nature of a Service.
-A service is typically used to exchange multiple datasets as time passes.
+A service is typically used to exchange multiple datasets or feature objects with multiple messages between service consumer and service provider as time passes.

-Some information contained in the support files of the S100_ExchangeSet is dataset-specific and cannot be mapped to the general Service Metadata Model.
+Some information contained in the support files of the S100\ExchangeSet is dataset-specific and cannot be mapped to the general Service Metadata Model.
 A digital signature of a dataset, for example, is directly derived from the specific dataset and is different for every dataset.
-It has also kept in mind that a service has the possibility to reduce the amount of transmitted data.
+It has also kept in mind that a session-based service has the possibility to reduce the amount of transmitted data.
 Meta-Information such as the Feature Catalogue or the available operations only need to be transmitted once when a new consumer connects to the service and opens a new session.
 The service can keep track of the sessions and only submit new information, that is not already known to the consumer.
-This makes the continuous communication more efficient and lightweight in comparison to the S100_ExchangeSet if multiple datasets need to be transmitted over time.
+This makes the continuous communication more efficient and lightweight in comparison to the S100\ExchangeSet if multiple datasets need to be transmitted over time.